jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 15 - Running the Game.md

 When a creature steps on the cover, it swings open like a trapdoor, causing the intruder to spill into the pit below.
 The pit is usually 10 or 20 feet deep but can be deeper.

 Once the pit trap is detected, an iron spike or similar object can be wedged between the pit's cover and the surrounding floor in such a way as to prevent the cover from opening, thereby making it safe to cross.
-The cover can also be magically held shut using the [[arcane lock]] spell or similar magic.
+The cover can also be magically held shut using the [[Arcane Lock]] spell or similar magic.

 **Locking Pit.** This pit trap is identical to a hidden pit trap, with one key exception: the trap door that covers the pit is spring-loaded.
 After a creature falls into the pit, the cover snaps shut to trap its victim inside.